AUS 246 — Approaches to Port of Gladstone, QLD Nautical Chart

 -

-Paper (120 gsm matte) — Clear, lightweight and flexible on the chart table; ideal under glass in the nav station.
+Paper (120 gsm matte) — Clear, lightweight and flexible on the chart table; ideal under nav-station glass.

 -

-Laminated (soft-matte front / gloss back, edge-sealed) — Front face is low-glare and writeable with chart-correcting/grease pencils; gloss back adds rigidity.
+Laminated (soft-matte front / gloss back, edge-sealed) — Front side is low-glare and writeable with chart-correcting/grease pencils; gloss back adds rigidity.
 Wipes clean with a soft cloth.

 On-board & ashore use